smartheim/ohx-os/readme.md

 All exciting apps and services run in software containers.

 The system consists of three partitions:
-A small FAT based one with the boot code and kernel, a second, read-only ext2 based one for the root filesystem and a third ext4 one that is extended to the full SD-CARD or USB-Drive size on start.
+A small FAT based one with the boot code and kernel, a second, read-only ext4-no-journal based one for the root filesystem and a third ext4 one that is extended to the full SD-CARD or USB-Drive size on start.

+Software containers are stored on the third partition.
+Each OHX Addon gets an ext4 disk quota limited space for configuration: `/var/ohx/config/ADDON_NAME`.

 For now the software container engine is Docker (so that [Portainer](https://www.portainer.io/) can be used).
 Generic container installation and management happens via *Portainer* or the `docker` CLI when logged in with SSH.

+OHX Addon management can either happen via *Portainer* or via the Setup and Maintenance web interface of OHX.

 ### Security

-The rootfs is read-only and the data partition filesystem is mounted in a way, that it doesn't allow executables to be run.
+The rootfs is read-only and the data partition filesystem is mounted in a way ("noexec"), that it doesn't allow executables to be run.
 This is to prevent attackers from manifesting malicous tools onto disk.
 Attackers still may run malious code from memory by exploiting one of the running services.

 Because the docker daemon runs as root, a potential attack scenario includes breaking out of a container.
-All containers running with "--privileged" are especially exploitable.
+Containers running with "--privileged" are an especially exploitable target.

-A mitigation strategy is to keep the kernel and the Docker engine up to date and warn on every privileged container.

 **You should restrict containers to the minimum necessary privileges.**

+A mitigation strategy is to keep the kernel and the Docker engine up to date and warn on starting up privileged containers.

 The following services are running:

 * Docker engine.
 No externally open ports, only a unix socket.
 * chronyd: Time sync daemon.
 Will periodically request the time from ntp servers.
 * dbus: The dbus system bus.
 Required for NetworkManager and wifi-captive.